Vectreal/vectreal-core/THIRD_PARTY_LICENSES.md

 -----------

-The following npm packages may be included in this product:
+The following npm package may be included in this product:

- - error-ex@1.3.2
- - is-arrayish@0.2.1
  - is-arrayish@0.3.2

-These packages each contain the following license and notice below:
+This package contains the following license:

 The MIT License (MIT)